mezzio/mezzio-hal/docs/book/resource-generator.md

     - `resource_identifier` (name of the property uniquely identifying the resource)
     - `route_identifier_placeholder` (name of the routing parameter that maps to the resource identifier)
     - `route_params` (associative array of substitutions to use with the designated route)
+    - `identifiers_to_placeholders_mapping` (associative array mapping resource properties to routing parameters, for use when generating the URI)
 - `RouteBasedCollectionMetadata::class`
     - `pagination_param`  (name of the parameter indicating the current page of results)
     - `pagination_param_type` (one of "query" or "placeholder")